bibekaryal86/trackcase-spa/README.md

 * Things to ADD
   * react testing library
-  * Redo sidenav/header
-    * in mobile view, do not show sidenav by default
   * add pagination to service response
     * similar to check IG/TT API response
     * for calendar view, get for selected month